FiwareULPGC/docs.TourGuide/doc/development-context-aware-applications/v2/how-to-update-and-query-context-information.md

 Entities that would be relevant to the NiceEating application are of type Restaurant, Client and Review.
-For example, when a given user reviews a restaurant (e.g. in a scale from 0 to 5, “Client1234” scores “4” for the “LeBistro” restaurant and describes his/her experience with "Cheap and nice place to eat.") the smartphone application plays the
+For example, when a given user reviews a restaurant (e.g. in a scale from 0 to 5, “Client1234” scores “4” for the Elizalde restaurant and describes his/her experience with "Cheap and nice place to eat.") the smartphone application plays the
 Context Producer role **creating** a Review entity by issuing the following HTTP request :